mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Sketola is the capital of the subsector and headquarters of both the subsector and Colonial fleets.
-The economic powerhouse of Bunkeria is the F’rnow system, home of the sector-wide Achenaar Antilles Line, which was founded during the era of the Interstellar Confederacy and remains one of the most powerful corporations in all of the Core.
+The economic powerhouse of Bunkeria is the F'rnow system, home of the sector-wide Achenaar Antilles Line, which was founded during the era of the Interstellar Confederacy and remains one of the most powerful corporations in all of the Core.
 Achenaar Antilles has over 1,000 ships in its fleet, most of which operate on the Sylean Main.

-The Imperium is leery of Bunkeria’s independent streak but have been cautious not to spoil a good thing.
+The Imperium is leery of Bunkeria's independent streak but have been cautious not to spoil a good thing.
 In spite of its relatively small population, the spirited worlds of Bunkeria have done their part to help grow the traffic along the Sylean Main.
 Furthermore, the subsector is remarkably stable with only one world classified as an Amber Zone.
-While Bunkeria is certainly not the Core’s best and brightest locale, it has undeniable appeal and a seemingly bright future.
+While Bunkeria is certainly not the Core's best and brightest locale, it has undeniable appeal and a seemingly bright future.

 Hellhole